yoratoni/celk/README.md

 | `v1.0.2`    | 584.4 Kk/s    | 4.75 Mk/s   | 4.65 Mk/s    |
 | `v1.0.2b`   | 592.1 Kk/s    | 4.24 Mk/s   | 4.68 Mk/s    |
 | `v1.0.3`    | 1.21 Mk/s     | 10.66 Mk/s  | 12.71 Mk/s   |

-### A list of things that I want to do to improve the performances
-- [x] Use a better private key generator (str -> bigint).
-- [x] Use a single Buffer for the entire execution of the generator.
-- [ ] Allow SHA-256 to use an Buffer as input & output.
-- [ ] Allow RIPEMD-160 to use an Buffer as input & output.
-- [ ] Add the version byte to the Buffer without passing by a string.
-- [ ] Calculate the checksum without passing by a string (double SHA-256 checksum).
-- [ ] Allow BASE58 to use an Buffer as input.
-- [ ] Use a pre-allocated TypedArray and keep it in memory for the entire execution (reduces memory allocation time).

 Classes
 -------